teapartydev/teapartydev-blog/content/posts/Optimistic Concurrency in a Pessimistic World.md

 ---
-title: Optimistic Concurrency in a Pessimistic World
+title: Optimistic concurrency in a pessimistic world
 description:
 aliases:
 tags: